 - Filmmaker Abbas Kiarostami taken from a point high above the Iranian capital - Iran, 1997.
 Copyright Abbas/Magnum Photos

-The exhibit is co-sponsored by: The Art Institute of Boston at Lesley University and the Consulate General of France in Boston in collaboration with Magnum Photos, Paris and the Photographic Resource Center.
+The exhibit and related events are co-sponsored by: The Art Institute of Boston at Lesley University and the Consulate General of France in Boston in collaboration with Magnum Photos, Paris and the Photographic Resource Center.
 These events are sponsored in part by the Massachusetts Cultural Council, Reporters Without Borders; Edenred; BioMérieux; Best of Boston/Boston Coach; Veolia Energy and Ipsen Biomeasure.